 5 years of economic forecasts for more than 30 economic indicators.

 Canada Current Account Chart

 |Bond Yield||1.70||1.00 %||Dec 31|

 |Exchange Rate||1.30||0.15 %||Jan 01|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-House prices ticked up 0.8% on a monthly basis in June, according to the Teranet-National Bank Composite House Price Index, up from May’s 0.5% increase.
+House prices increased 0.16% on a month-on-month non-seasonally-adjusted basis in November, according to the Teranet-National Bank Composite House Price Index, contrasting October’s 0.05% decrease.

-Consumer prices fell a seasonally-adjusted 0.1% from a month earlier in June, contrasting May’s 0.3% rise.
+Consumer prices increased 0.2% on a seasonally-adjusted basis from a month earlier in November, softer than October’s 0.3% uptick in November.